Help Me (House): Plot

-House brings the electric saw and a scalpel to the scene, and explains that he cannot give her anesthesia, since it is too risky, forcing him to amputate the leg with her awake, followed by her screams.
-She is immediately taken to an ambulance, which then departs for Princeton-Plainsboro.
-On the ride back, House continues the differential on the crane operator through the phone and deduces that he has a spinal cyst.
-Hanna suddenly has trouble breathing.
-House realizes she has a fat embolism, caused by the amputation.
-Impossible to treat, she dies before arriving at Princeton-Plainsboro.

-At the hospital, House encounters Foreman, who tries to lend support about what happened with Hanna.
-He doesn't accept the offer and leaves the hospital.
-While Thirteen leaves a leave request letter in front of Taub, House arrives home.

-In pain from his leg, various wounds, Hanna's death, and Cuddy's earlier comment, he rips his bathroom mirror out of the wall revealing a hidden cavity behind it, where he had a final stash of Vicodin.
-Collapsing, he opens a bottle and takes out two pills, thinking that Vicodin is his only way of feeling better.
-As he is getting ready to take them, Cuddy arrives.
-She reveals that she ended the relationship with Lucas, because she realized that she truly loves House.
-Despite having a new fiancé, all she can think about is House, and couldn't live in peace without knowing if they could ever work as a couple.
-House stands up and walks over to Cuddy and then they share in a tender kiss.
-House stops and asks if he is hallucinating this and she asks if he took the Vicodin.
-Realizing it was still in his hand, House drops the pills on the floor.
-They both smile at each other, sharing another kiss and joining hands.
+After a crane collapse buries a woman beneath rubble, House must split his time between staying with her and diagnosing the crane operator who passed out.
+House discover that Cuddy is engaged now, which leads him to a fight with her.
+The woman who House is trying to save dies of fat embolism after her leg is amputated, despite his best efforts.
+House must avoid the temptation to relapse on Vicodin—until Cuddy admits her love for him.

 Production

-Filming

 This episode was shot entirely using Canon EOS 5D Mark II cameras.
 These digital SLR cameras are primarily designed for still-picture photographs, but are one of the first to include high-definition video recording capability.
 These allowed the production team to work in very tight spaces, using minimal lighting, while also offering a very shallow depth of field putting the backgrounds out of focus, and making the work very challenging for the focus pullers.
 Original plans only included some scenes to be shot digitally, but eventually the Canon 5D cameras were used for the entire episode.

-After successfully using the cameras for scenes on the episode "Lockdown" director of photography Gale Tattersall convinced producers to film an entire episode using the cameras.
+After successfully using the cameras for scenes on the episode "Lockdown", director of photography Gale Tattersall convinced producers to film an entire episode using the cameras.
 The episode was filmed using a wide variety of lenses, on loan from Canon.
 Motion stabilization rigs were also used to make the cameras more like motion picture cameras.